PGmacs

 • export the contents of a table to CSV or TSV format

-PGmacs works with Emacs running in a terminal (started with the -nw commandline option), or running in your platform’s window system.
+PGmacs works with Emacs running in a terminal (TUI), or running in your platform’s GUI window system.

 Supported versions